aswinmohanme/blog/priv/content/posts/2023/03-16-how-upi-works.md

 }
 ---

 UPI or United Payments Interface is the ubiquitous payment method in India.
-It is a smartphone first, real-time, instant account-to-account transfer service, owned and operated by the Indian Government.
+It is a smartphone-first, real-time, instant account-to-account transfer service, owned and operated by the Indian Government.
 It is of the most used and loved consumer payment products in India with transaction value crossing $1 Trillion in FY 2021-2022.

-Even though the consumer experience is simple on the surface, the technical and financial infrastructure making it possible is complex and running it the scale of a nation is a commendable feat it itself.
-In this blog post we will explain how UPI works under the hood, looking into the different entities and financial systems that makes UPI one of the fastest and most used payment system in India.
+Even though the consumer experience is simple on the surface, the technical and financial infrastructure making it possible is complex and running it the scale of a nation is a commendable feat in itself.
+In this blog post, we will explain how UPI works under the hood, looking into the different entities and financial systems that make UPI one of the fastest and most used payment systems in India.

 ## The User Experience of UPI
 If you haven't used UPI and have only heard about it, it's better to know how the UPI works for a consumer.

 * The Payer (person who wants to pay) opens up their UPI app and enters the UPI Id or scans the QR code of the Payee (person who receives the payment)
-* The Payer then enters the amount and selects the bank account that they want to send the money from.
+* The Payer then enters the amount and selects the bank account from which they want to send the money.
 * The UPI app then asks for the UPI pin and in around three seconds the money is sent.

 This flow is similar for paying merchants as well.
 Shops will have a static QR that can be scanned with the UPI app.
-The payments settle in realtime and you get confirmation of success or failure from there itself.
-There is also no charge for payments.
+The payments settle in real-time and you get confirmation of success or failure from there.
+There is also no charge for payments for both the consumer and merchants, unlike credit or debit cards which charge 1-2% as interchange fees.

-### Why UPI is so succesful in India
+### Why UPI is so successful in India
-UPI is succeful in India due to many reasons
+UPI is successful in India due to many reasons

-* Easy to setup, you need a bank account and the mobile number associated with the bank accounts
+* Easy to set up, you need a bank account and the mobile number associated with the bank accounts
 * Everyone uses UPI, UPI was mandated by RBI to be supported by everyone.
 * Zero cost.
-Sending and reciving payments with UPI is zero cost.
-It even has zero MDR.
+Sending and receiving payments with UPI is zero cost for all parties involved.

-Now we can take a look at how UPI works techically.
+Now we can take a look at how UPI works technically.

 ## How a UPI transaction takes place.
-Rather than go through the entire terms of the ecosystem, let's start with two people who wants to make a UPI transaction and build it from first principles.
+Rather than go through the entire terms of the ecosystem, let's start with two people who want to make a UPI transaction and build it from the first principles.

 In the true spirit of Indian Government ads, let's start with Ramu and Damu.
 Ramu wants to send Damu Rs.100.
 Let's see how the transaction takes place from the first step to the last step and we'll introduce the different entities along the way.
 We'll introduce different UPI concepts and how it works along the transaction.

 ## The world of Ramu and Damu
-Before we start with the transaction, let's establish the world where Ramu and Damu lives in.
+Before we start with the transaction, let's establish the world where Ramu and Damu live in.
 Ramu and Damu are living in India.
 Ramu has an account with SBI and Damu has an account with Yes Bank.
-Ramu and Damu both has an account balance of Rs.1000.
+Ramu and Damu both have an account balance of Rs.1000.

 ## Ramu sets up UPI
-Damu had lend Rs.100 Ramu for his son's birthday and Ramu decided to pay Damu via UPI.
+Damu had lent Rs.100 to Ramu for his son's birthday and Ramu decided to pay Damu via UPI.
 Ramu doesn't have UPI setup yet.
 So he goes on the Play Store to download a UPI app to send the payment.

 ### UPI Apps
-UPI Apps are the consumer facing side of the UPI network.
+UPI Apps are the consumer-facing side of the UPI network.
 Users interact with the network through these Apps.
 Only regulated Banks are allowed to interface with the UPI network.
-This means only banking apps and third party apps with backing of banks can connect to the UPI network.
+This means only banking apps and third-party apps with the backing of banks can connect to the UPI network.
 Each app may be backed by multiple banks and have unique handles per backing.
 CRED is backed by Axis bank and Google Pay is backed by multiple banks.
 BHIM is the official app released with UPI.
 You can find a list of approved apps and their connected banks here, https://www.npci.org.in/what-we-do/upi/3rd-party-apps.
 They are called **Third Party Application Providers, TPAPs**.

 ### Payment Service Provider - PSP
 The banks which provide these services are called Payment Service Providers.
-PSP onboards the users, authenticates the user during registration, ensures the TPAPs are compliant and secure, and give grievance redressal mechanism for resolving complaints.
+PSP onboards the users authenticates the user during registration, ensures the TPAPs are compliant and secure and give a grievance redressal mechanism for resolving complaints.
 PSP which onboarded Ramu is called the **Payer PSP**, and PSP which onboarded Damu is called the **Payee PSP**.

 Damu decides to go with Google Pay and downloads the app.
 He sets up the App and starts the Registration process.

 ### Registration process
 To start using UPI, the user must have a bank account and a debit card linked to that bank account.
 The mobile number used for registration should also be linked to the Bank account.
-During registration the app sends an SMS to the servers with a one-time code generated by the App.
+During registration, the app sends an SMS to the servers with a one-time code generated by the App.
 This identifies the linked bank account and the user can then set it up from there.
-UPI transactions require two-factor authentication, hence a UPI Pin needs to be setup as well.
-Even though the registration process is handled by the PSP, setting the UPI pin and it's authentication is handled by the bank that has the user's account.
+UPI transactions require two-factor authentication, hence a UPI Pin needs to be set up as well.
+Even though the registration process is handled by the PSP, setting the UPI pin and its authentication is handled by the bank that has the user's account.

-Now Ramu has setup his UPI account and is now ready to send his payment to Damu.
+Now Ramu has set up his UPI account and is now ready to send his payment to Damu.

 ## Finding Damu
 Ramu now needs to find Damu on the UPI network so the money reaches him safely.
-Unlike the by-gone days, we do not need the account number and the IFSC code to send the payment, we need the unique VPA that is generated during UPI signup to send and recieve money.
+Unlike the bygone days, we do not need the account number and the IFSC code to send the payment, we need the unique VPA that is generated during UPI signup to send and receive money.

 ### VPA - Virtual Payment Address
 Every person on the UPI network will have a unique address identifying them.
 The VPA is a combination of a user identifier and an entity identifier that identifies the issuing bank separated by a `@` symbol, like `ramu@sbi` and `damu@yes`.
 The VPA uniquely identifies the UPI account.
-A single bank account can have multiple VPA's associated with them.
-A VPA can have multiple banks accounts associated with them, but one is required to be primary.
+A single bank account can have multiple VPAs associated with them.
+A VPA can have multiple bank accounts associated with them, but one is required to be primary.

 Damu sends his VPA to Ramu and he opens up his UPI app to send Rs.100 to Damu's account.